Cut manufacturing costs with MAGMASoft

 Wärtsilä from Finland is a global leading supplier of ship engines and power plants.

-Componenta is a Finnish technology company, specialises in the supply of cast iron and machined components.
+Componenta is a Finnish technology company, specializes in the supply of cast iron and machined components.

 Courtesy of Wärtsilä and Componenta, Finland